digital-asset/daml/docs/source/daml/intro/5_Restrictions.rst

   :start-after: -- REDEEM_CHOICE_BEGIN
   :end-before: -- REDEEM_CHOICE_END

-Notice in the above example, the time is taken apart into day of week and hour of day using standard library functions from ``DA.Date`` and ``DA.Time``.
+In the above example, the time is taken apart into day of week and hour of day using standard library functions from ``DA.Date`` and ``DA.Time``.
 The hour of the day is checked to be in the range from 8 to 18.
 The day of week is checked to not be Saturday or Sunday.

 Now let's look at how the ``Redeem`` choice is exercised in a script: